 We will provide a well-coordinated exit from NDIS services.
 Our priority is to make sure there are no gaps in your care and that your transition is smooth and respectful.

-We want to assure you the continuation of your services are our priority and we are working closely with the NDIA and a number of respected and trusted NDIS providers in your area to assist with a transition that happens as quickly and smoothly as possible.
+We continue to work closely with the NDIA and a number of respected and trusted NDIS providers in your area to assist with a transition that happens as quickly and smoothly as possible.

 The final choice will always be up to you and your family.

-We will keep clients well informed through regular communication and provide information as soon as decisions are made.
+We will keep clients well informed through regular communication to support your transition to a new provider.
 We are committed to giving you as much notice as possible in relation to any updates that impact you.

 This webpage will be updated with new information as it is available.